-All tasks will be evaluated for predecessor and successor relationships upon creation.
+All tasks will be evaluated for predecessor and successor relationships upon creation and baselined.
+Any changes, other than those identified as administrative, must be approved through the Decision or Project Change Request processes, an amendment to the SSI Contract, or specific approval by the Project Director.
 These relationships will be refined and confirmed during the DED/WPED creation and approval process.
 The use of predecessors and successors is a best practice and any tasks without will require approval as part of the DED / WPED creation.